hmlrocks/Light-and-Cisco/Pilot Study TOTAL script_12219_FINAL.md

-#Pilot Study Transcriptome analysis 2017
+# Cisco Egg and Larvae Transcriptome analysis 2017

 ## All scripts combined